msoe.edu > OP > Instructions

 Take care with file extensions

 When saving a data file, Windows sometimes adds an extra extension.
 For example, input.txt actually gets saved as input.txt.txt, making it hard for your program to find the file it needs.
-If your computer isn't configured to show these extensions, do the following.
+If your computer isn't configured to show these extensions, do the following if you have a Windows11 laptop:

 Submitting Programs for Judging